Where Ideas Grow

 ABOUT

 MicroBioSyn is a multidisciplinary group focused on basic and applied aspects of bacterial physiology and metabolism.
-The main lines of research are: the development of bacterial chassis for the production of biomolecules and biopolymers, explore possible biotechnological/biomedical applications of these compounds, and study the molecular mechanisms regulating the production and secretion of target molecules.
+The main research interests are: the development of bacterial chassis for downstream applications such as (photo)biocatalysis and the production of added-value compounds, exploitation of their biotechnological/biomedical potential, and the molecular mechanisms regulating the production and secretion of target molecules.

 RESEARCH

-This is a confocal micrograph of the filamentous, heterocyst-forming cyanobacterium Anabaena sp.
-PCC 7120 grown under nitrogen-fixing conditions.
-Cyanobacterial autofluorescence is presented in red, while GFP fluorescence is shown in green.
-In such strain, GFP expression is under the control of a he
+Confocal micrograph of the filamentous, heterocyst-forming cyanobacterium Anabaena sp.
+PCC 7120 grown under N2-fixing conditions.
+The photosynthetic cells autofluorescence is shown in red, and the expression of the Green Fluorescent Protein in N2-fixing cells only (heterocysts) is shown in green.

 Team